nikarcosta/drivent/README.md

 # drivent-back

-Back-end for Driven.t, an event management solution.
+Back-end for Driven.t, an event management solution

 ## About